OrCAD

 OrCAD Systems Corporation was a software company that made OrCAD, a proprietary software tool suite used primarily for electronic design automation (EDA).
 The software is used mainly by electronic design engineers and electronic technicians to create electronic schematics, and perform mixed-signal simulation and electronic prints for manufacturing printed circuit boards (PCBs).
-OrCAD was taken over by Cadence Design Systems in 1999 and was integrated with Cadence Allegro in 2005.
+OrCAD was acquired by Cadence Design Systems in 1999 and was integrated with Cadence Allegro in 2005.

-The name OrCAD is a portmanteau, reflecting the company and its software's origins: Oregon + CAD.

 Company

 Founded in 1985 by John Durbetaki, Ken, and Keith Seymour as "OrCAD Systems Corporation" in Hillsboro, Oregon, the company became a supplier of desktop electronic design automation (EDA) software.
-In 1984 Durbetaki began designing an expansion chassis for the IBM PC.
+The name OrCAD is a portmanteau, reflecting the company and its software's origins: Oregon + CAD.
+In 1984 Durbetaki began designing an expansion chassis for the IBM Personal Computer.
 Durbetaki, who had left Intel Corp. after five years as an engineer and project manager, decided, along with brothers Keith and Ken Seymour, to start his own company to develop add-on instrumentation for the PC.
-Durbetaki began creating his schematic capture tool for his use in the PC expansion chassis project; but eventually shelved the hardware project entirely in favor of developing low-cost, PC-based CAD software.
+Durbetaki began creating his schematic capture tool for his use in the PC expansion chassis project; but essentially shelved the hardware project entirely in favor of developing low-cost, PC-based CAD software.
 The company's first product was SDT (Schematic Design Tools) for DOS, which shipped first in late 1985.

 In 1986, OrCAD hired Peter LoCascio to develop sales, and co-founder Ken Seymour left the company.
 The flagship SDT product was soon followed with a digital simulator, VST (Verification and Simulation Tools), and printed circuit board (PCB) layout tools.

-Over time, OrCAD's product line broadened to include Windows-based software products to assist electronics designers in developing field-programmable gate arrays (FPGAs), including complex programmable logic devices (CPLDs).
+Over time, OrCAD's product line broadened to include Microsoft Windows-based software products to assist electronics designers in developing field-programmable gate arrays (FPGAs), including complex programmable logic devices (CPLDs).
 In 1991, Durbetaki, then CEO and head of R&D, left the company.
 He was succeeded as CEO by Michael Bosworth.

-In June 1995, OrCAD acquired Massteck Ltd., a small company that offered a printed circuit board layout tool and a sophisticated autoroute, and Intelligent Systems Japan, KK, OrCAD's distributor in Japan.
+In June 1995, OrCAD acquired Massteck Ltd., a small company that offered a printed circuit board layout tool and a sophisticated autorouter, and Intelligent Systems Japan, KK, OrCAD's distributor in Japan.
 In 1996, OrCAD made a public offering.

 In late 1997 and early 1998, OrCAD and MicroSim Corporation merged, a business combination that ultimately proved to be disappointing.
 MicroSim has been a supplier of PC-based analog and mixed-signal simulation software for designing printed circuit board systems (PSpice).

 On 16 July 1999, the company and its products were acquired by a former competitor Cadence Design Systems.

 OrCAD Layout has been replaced by PCB Designer, sometimes called Allegro PCB Designer.
 The latest iteration of OrCAD CIS schematic capture software has the ability to maintain a database of available integrated circuits.
 This database may be updated by the user by downloading packages from component manufacturers, such as Analog Devices and others.
-Another announcement was that ST Microelectronics will offer OrCAD PSpice models for all the power and logic semiconductors.
+Another announcement was that STMicroelectronics will offer OrCAD PSpice models for all the power and logic semiconductors.
 Intel offers reference PCBs designed with Cadence PCB Tools in the OrCAD Capture format for embedded and personal computers.